KhoiMaiDinh/ELearning_BE/docs/technologies.md

 A platform for developing, shipping, and running applications in containers, providing an efficient and consistent environment for deployment.

+### ArgoCD

+A declarative, GitOps continuous delivery tool for Kubernetes that automates the deployment of applications to clusters.

 ### Renovate

 A tool for automating dependency updates, keeping your project up-to-date with the latest versions.